DaniTheHack3r/personal-kali-customization/README.md

 These are my customization scripts for every time I have to perform a Kali clean install.

+> [!WARNING]
+>
+> This customization is mostly in sync with the latest stable version of Kali Linux.
+Using it with previous versions of Kali Linux is discouraged.

 ## Requirements for the VM

 - Space: 60GB disk